 At present, we don’t believe a tool, platform, or algorithm exists that can accurately detect and vet fake followers and engagement.
 If this technology existed, then Instagram and Facebook (with their considerable resources and top-tier talent) would have successfully eradicated the problem themselves.
 It’s difficult to believe that if Facebook is unable to adequately remedy its fake follower and engagement issues that companies of lesser resources and talent would be able to provide a viable solution.

-Aside from paying for imaginary likes, comments, and engagement that have no impact on ROI, fake followers and influencers hurt the influencer marketing industry as a whole by:
+Aside from paying for imaginary likes, comments, and engagement that have no impact on ROI, fake influencer and followers hurt the influencer marketing industry as a whole by:

 We’ve seen huge success with a wide variety of brands and influencers accompanied with the “bad actors” seeking to capitalize on the industry’s prodigious growth.
 Influencer marketing will continue to grow and be one of the few viable advertising channels to reach increasingly mobile and social consumers who eschew traditional advertising.
-As such, marketers need to know how to properly vet and identify fake engagement and influencers or work with an experienced influencer marketing agency who can deliver results with proven social media influencers.
+As such, marketers need to know how to properly check influencer authenticity or work with an experienced influencer marketing agency who can deliver results with proven social media influencers.